IsaacVerm/mad-trick-explainer/README.md

   cypress/included:4.7.0 open --project .
 ```

-For some kind of reason this still only works when running this in `Terminal` instead of in the `VSCode` terminal.
-Both run `bash` however.
-So make sure to run the command above in a separate terminal.

 It's very unstable.
 When opening the `Chrome DevTools` the screen crashes more often than not.
 According to [GitHub](https://github.com/XQuartz/xorg-server) the latest commit happend in September 2016 so it's fair to say the project is not under active development.

 ## Backend